apache/plc4x/tools/README.md

 You can get Python from here: https://www.python.org/downloads/release/python-2716/

 Make sure the `bin` directories of containing the executables `mingw32-make.exe`, `bison.exe` and `flex.exe` are all on your systems `PATH`.

+If you're building a source-distribution and haven't installed git yet, be sure to do so.